armazopu/armazopu.github.io/README.md

 ![Cloudflare active for HTTP as well as DNS](ss786.png)

 Go to the Crypto tab.
-Set SSL to Off then back to Full.
-Make sure you have Universal SSL Status: Active Certificate.
+Set SSL to Off.
+Then set SSL back to Full.
+Make sure you see Universal SSL Status: Active Certificate.

 ## Client